-It’s true what they say.
-There’s nothing quite like a feast in the forest.
+It’s true what they say: there’s nothing quite like a feast in the forest.

 “But instead of going to the park with a backpack full of crackers and cheese, you come here, to the mountains, and you let us prepare your meal.”

-“Here, our food comes in by snow cat in the winter.
+“Here, our food comes in by snowcat in the winter.
 We do our best to put more delicate produce in the heated cab and wrap it in insulated blankets, but sometimes the cold can’t be beat and we end up with frozen basil and icy lettuce.”

-She grinned and said that sometimes, when produce arrived after bumpy trips through mountain passes carried by pack horses, fresh raspberries had morphed into raspberry jam and cream had turned to butter.
+She grinned and said that sometimes, when produce arrived after bumpy trips through mountain passes carried by pack horses, fresh raspberries had morphed into raspberry jam and cream had turned into butter.

 Executive Chef Alistair Barnes of Emerald Lake Lodge, who has spent a career working with Canadian Rocky Mountain Resorts (which also includes Deer Lodge in Lake Louise and Banff’s Buffalo Mountain Lodge) insists that flexibility is a requirement for anyone considering a career as a backcountry chef.

-“We’re well known for our wine selection so there’s always lots of fortification to go around in a crisis situation.
+He adds with a chuckle: “We’re well known for our wine selection so there’s always lots of fortification to go around in a crisis situation.
 Basically, in the backcountry, the kitchen just doesn’t have the support it would have in a city.”

 “What makes it so special here is that you never know what’s going to happen.
 Every year, we get visits from grizzlies and black bears foraging for food around the lodge,” says Sylvain, who specializes in boreal cuisine cooking traditions from Quebec.